szakatsa/Result/README.md

 ## Usage

 ### Basic Result (No Value)
-    using Szakatsa.Result;
+    using SzakatsA.Result;

     Result successful = Result.Success();
     Result failed = Result.Fail(new NotImplementedException());

 ### Result With Value
-    using Szakatsa.Result;
+    using SzakatsA.Result;

     Result<string> successfulWithValue = Result.Success("This is the value of the successful attempt");
     Result<string> failedWithValue = Result.Fail(new NotSupportedException("There is no value associated when an attempt fails"));

 ### Result with Value and typed Error
+    using SzakatsA.Result;

     Result<string, int> failedWithTypedError = Result.Fail(32); //e.g., an error code

 ### Checking Result State
-    using Szakatsa.Result;
+    using SzakatsA.Result;

     Result<string, int> result = Result.Fail(64);